polterguy/polterguy.github.io/tutorials/sql-http-endpoints/index.md

 </div>

 If you watch the above video, you will see me walk you through the process.
-The only thing you really need to understand afterwards, is the asociation between the arguments and SQL parameters, implying that for instance `foo:string` as an argument, can be referenced as `@foo` in your SQL statement, and that it's expected to be of type string.
+The only thing you really need to understand afterwards, is the association between the arguments and SQL parameters, implying that for instance `foo:string` as an argument, can be referenced as `@foo` in your SQL statement, and that it's expected to be of type string.
 Hence, just add your arguments as a CR/LF list of names, and reference these in your SQL.
 Currently, there is no